-As the name suggests, the main argument section of a command contains the most important piece of information to which the command is applied.
-The main argument can be supplied in one of 2 modes: the fragment list mode (in which the content is wrapped within the brace pattern) and the text mode (i.e. the content is wrapped within the quoted pattern).
+Main argument section, if exists, contains the main text associated to a command.
+There are 2 modes for the main argument: the fragment list mode (in which the content is wrapped within the brace pattern) and the text mode (the content is wrapped within the quoted pattern).